dockpack/kube-docs/README.md

 `kompose` is a convenience tool to go from local Docker development to managing your application with Kubernetes.
 Transformation of the Docker Compose format to Kubernetes resources manifest may not be exact, but it helps tremendously when first deploying an application on Kubernetes.

 Please refer to [kompose.md](kompose.md) for translating `Docker Compose` to `Kubernetes`.

+### Using `Kubeless` to support serverless functions on your cluster

+Kubeless is a Kubernetes-native serverless framework that lets you deploy small bits of code (functions) without having to worry about the underlying infrastructure.
+It is designed to be deployed on top of a Kubernetes cluster and take advantage of all the great Kubernetes primitives.

+Please refer to https://kubeless.io/ for more info.

+Refer to [kubeless.md](kubeless.md) for installing `Kubeless` and deploying sample serverless functions on your cluster.